First posted 10/17/2016 as “I Like Ike”

 The ad is for Eisenhower

-Donald Trump might remember this ad; he was six when the ad came out.
+Donald Trump might remember the ‘I Like Ike’ ad; he was six when the ad came out.

 Hillary Clinton was four.